lad-sapienza/BraDypUS/bdus-docs/create_app/new-app-anatomy.md

+---
-# Anatomy of the newly created application
+title: Anatomy of the newly created application
+---

 Once the new application has been succesfully created a similar report will be print, giving credit for any single operation: